datagrok-ai/public/help/develop/develop.md

 step-by-step execution and generally debug the program in the regular way.
 Of course, you can always use the debugger that comes with the browser.

-To develop Grok packages, we recommend to start with downloading one of the existing package templates.
+To develop Datagrok packages, we recommend that you start with creating a package template.
 Then, set up your IDE in such a way that when starting a project, it would [publish](#publishing) the package, and then start the platform.
-Here is how to do it in WebStorm:

-TODO: insert gif

 Packages deployed in the development mode are visible only to the authors.
 This ensures that multiple people can simultaneously work on the same package.